lis526scenariod2017/IL-in-Canada/executivesummary.md

-* The issues around ILE include that librarians are not being trained to deliver ILE (Albrecht & Baron, 2002) but should be considered educational “partners” in knowledge acquisition (Shank & Bell, 2011); it is invisible within academe (Badke, 2011); there is no IL policy in Canada (Bradley, 2013); information means different things in different contexts and to different people (Cambre & Arshad-Ayaz, 2017); practical, communitydriven skills should be the focus (Sturges & Gastinger, 2010).
+* The issues around ILE include that librarians are not being trained to deliver ILE (Albrecht & Baron, 2002) but should be considered educational “partners” in knowledge acquisition (Shank & Bell, 2011); it is invisible within academe (Badke, 2011); there is no IL policy in Canada (Bradley, 2013); information means different things in different contexts and to different people (Cambre & Arshad-Ayaz, 2017); practical, community driven skills should be the focus (Sturges & Gastinger, 2010).

 ### Foundational Resources